BezdomnyiBox/SIT/LR_2/readme.txt

-this is a second laboratory
+this is a 6 laboratory